 What I want to cover today is what’s the difference between a website consultant compared to a designer or developer, when you should talk to one, when you should arrange to start working with one and how do you work with them, what kinds of things will you cover.
 Let’s start off with what are the differences between a web consultant and a website designer or developer.

-Often in a consultant, myself as an example, I am a designer with a fair bit of front-end knowledge but the key thing about a consultant is that their mandate is to help you solve your business problems from a web perspective.
+As a consultant, I am a designer with a fair bit of front-end knowledge.
+Our mandate is to help you solve your business problems from a web perspective.
 You want to think about a web consultant is not someone who’s going to build something for you and then that’s it, like the traditional, build a website and launch it or take a site and do like a refresh as it were.
 The concept with a consultant is that they’re going to ask you a lot of questions from a business perspective which is going to relate to your website’s purpose and what you’re trying to achieve goal wise and based off of those criterias, they will then help you to enact those things.
 Whether it will be to go ahead and code something or design something, bring someone on, do auditing, et cetera, et cetera.

 The main difference between a consultant and a web designer or developer is that the consultant is going to want to pivot the whole thing or just construct the whole, whatever process, whatever project you want to do, whatever tasks, around what is going to be the best for your business.
 Essentially, we’re looking at your goals, looking at traction, looking at revenue and things from the past, looking at data and node sets.
 What they’re going to want to discuss are going to be long-term solutions and it’s going to be based around return on investment.
 They will absolutely talk about aesthetics and how something will work but they’re going to frame it more from a business perspective and that’s important because, probably, the reason you have a site, it’s supposed to generate something, whether that’s revenue or awareness or an audience for you.
 They’re going to be focusing around what it will take to complete those tasks from a level of business perspective and then how that’s going to roll out for your website.